 1. Live in a Hunger-Free World: The hosts of the classes (connections) can be paid, or choose to donate some or all of the funds from the class to the partner charities, learn about ways to reduce food waste, and overall through their food practices,support the UN Sustainable Development Goal #2: Zero Hunger, promoting our core value: “I’m Eating — You’re Eating — And Because We’re Eating Together, Someone Else is Eating, Too”

-2. Promote “Gastrodiplomacy” : In the overarching climate of cultural misunderstandings and misrepresentations, Kitchen Connection is combating this by connecting people to learn about each, from each other, through an online, interactive cooking experience that opens up intercultural dialogue.
+2. Promote “Gastrodiplomacy” : In the overarching climate of cultural misunderstandings and misrepresentations, Kitchen Connection is combating this by connecting people to learn about each other, from each other, through an online, interactive cooking experience that opens up intercultural dialogue.

 What inspired Kitchen Connection?
 Check out our ‘Founding Story Video’ and complementary Blog, about how a trip to Ghana inspired us

 Basically, you create a profile, share your food knowledge via link/picture updates, and communicate with the most expansive online food community in the world via chat or live video session by which you can share a topic to talk about or a recipe to teach with up to 5 other users.
 Current topics include be ‘How to Feed Your Children Healthy Food and Keep them Happy’ or ‘What is Tahitian Food?’
 Relevant recipes include: How to Make Couscous’ Check out our ’How it Works Video’ and our landing page for more info.More

 “I’m eating –You’re eating — and because We’re eating together, Someone else is eating too.”